Boston's COVID Vaccination Requirement Is Now In Effect

 Boston’s requirement is being called B Together and requires customers and workers at many businesses to prove they have had at least one dose of a COVID-19 vaccine.
 It applies to a range of indoor locales including restaurants, bars, movie theaters and music venues.

+“Honestly the pros are just making sure everyone is healthy, that we’re all safe, that we’re doing what we need to do to get past all this crazy time,” said Britney Marenna of Healthworks Coolidge Corner.
+“Cons, I would say the only thing is there just a slight backup at the desk sometimes when it’s busy.
+It could just take a little bit longer for the check-in process.”

-Valid proof of inoculation includes a vaccine card or a photo of it, or the newly launched Massachusetts digital vaccine card.READ MORE: Bill Would Make It Easier For Homeless To Get State IDs
+Valid proof of inoculation includes a vaccine card or a photo of it, or the newly launched Massachusetts digital vaccine card.READ MORE: Car Fire Spreads To Watertown Home

 The policy applies to some of the city’s biggest venues, including TD Garden, home of the Boston Bruins and Boston Celtics.
 Amy Latimer, president of TD Garden, said the venue is “in full support of Mayor Wu’s B Together vaccination mandate.”